microsoft/prompt-engine-py/README.md

 ## Available Functions

-These are the prebuilt functions that are provided by the prompt_refresher library
+These are the prebuilt functions that are provided by the prompt_engine library

 | Command | Parameters | Description |
 |--|--|--|